5 Creative and Healthy Ways to Use Up Thanksgiving Leftovers

 Even if you aren't feeling up to making a new recipe to repurpose your leftovers, there are plenty of ways to cheaply add flavor with minimal effort.
 Brighten up basically any leftovers by adding fresh herbs.
 It does wonders for mashed potatoes or green beans.
 When in doubt, put a (fried) egg on it.
 I use this philosophy for pretty much anything, but leftover stuffing with an egg makes an excellent 5-minute breakfast.

 Thanksgiving dinner is one of my favorite meals of the whole year.
-However, now that my celebration is with my small quarantine group instead of my big family, there are bound to be more leftovers.
+And I make sure there are leftovers!
 These recipes and tips show that leftovers are some of the best things that come out of Thanksgiving, and there are many creative ways to use them without getting in a food rut.
 Plus, making a plan to get through your leftovers in an enjoyable way will help you cut down on food waste and save money on meals post-holiday.